 Yes, we know, encountering In-Vitro Fertilization (IVF) for the first time can be a bit overwhelming.
-There are medicines to take, time to ask off work, and results to wait on.
+There are medicines to take, time to ask off from work, and results to wait on.
 But rest assured, if you educate yourself and take the proper steps now, you can have your best possible chance to receive that precious gift.
 And you won’t need to sacrifice your sanity to do it.

-Below are seven important considerations you can make to help make your IVF experience as fruitful and uplifting as possible.
+Below are seven important considerations you can make to help make your successful IVF experience as fruitful and uplifting as possible.